bebeklab/CRNA/README.md

 scores/states for Genes/Proteins and paths for an individual sample or multiple measurements of the same phenotype, which can also be used to assess the quality of samples, providing flexibility for downstream analyses.

+Note: Small sample size might lead to problems due to the current bootstrapping structure.

 * Availability: [GitHub (main)](https://github.com/bebeklab/CRNA) or [GitHub (mirror site)](https://github.com/jedazard/CRNA).
 * Supplementary information: Supplementary data and methods are available on this site.